 - Community regulations prohibit solar systems

-Similar to purchasing a vehicle, financing options are available to qualified buyers.
+Like purchasing a vehicle, financing options are available to qualified buyers.
 Those interested in financing their solar systems must apply and be approved for a loan in the amount of their system.
-In the event the loan application is denied, an alternative payment method will be required to secure the installation.

 Is There a “Right” Time to go Solar?

-There is no time like the present; the sooner you install solar panels on your home, the sooner you can start saving money and producing clean energy.
+There is no time like the present!
+The sooner you install solar panels on your home, the sooner you can start saving money and producing clean energy at a low cost.

 How Much Can I Actually Save?

-A study conducted by the NC Clean Energy Technology Center shows that urban homeowners save between $44 and $187 per month on average after switching to solar energy.
+A study conducted by the NC Clean Energy Technology Centershows urban homeowners can save between $44 and $187 per month on average after switching to solar energy.
 Annually, that’s between $500 and $2,200 or $2,600 and $11,220 every five years.